suyanpython/notes-suyan/ng.md

 };

-// if not reload entire page, import RouterLink and change href into RouterLink in html
+// if not reload entire page, import RouterLink and change href into RouterLink in html add import { RouterModule } from '@angular/router';

+//globally
+replace:
+<app-home></app-home>
+into:
+<router-outlet></router-outlet>
 ```

 # Syntactic sugar
 ```
 this.theme.update(currentValue => currentValue === 'light' ? 'dark' : 'light');

+//in Templates, If exists, use its photo property for the image src; otherwise, don’t throw an error housingLocation?.photo

 ```